Magnetic Linear Accelerator

 The tube used to for the coil around should be quite narrow.
 The case of a pen such as a biro is ideal.
 You can try using different sized batteries and different numbers of turns on the coil to produce different strength fields.

 When a metal object is placed part way into the coil it is ready for firing.
 The metal should be ferrous (sticks to a magnet) and quite small.
 A metal rod of about 2 – 3mm wide and 10 – 20mm long is best.
 Something like a small nail or a screw with the head cut off should work fine.
 If a small rod magnet is used, it will work much better but make sure it’s inserted the right way around, or it could backfire.

-For higher speed projectiles, it is possible to use multiple coils and fire them in sequence so that each one will futher accelerate the projectile.
-Each succesive pulse must be shorter than the previous one due to the projectile spending less time in the acceleration region.
+For higher speed projectiles, it is possible to use multiple coils and fire them in sequence so that each one will further accelerate the projectile.
+Each successive pulse must be shorter than the previous one due to the projectile spending less time in the acceleration region.
 If the pulses were too long, they would drag the projectile back, slowing it down.
-Our 3 channel time delay generator could be used for controling the pulse timing to a transistor on each coil.
+Our 3 channel time delay generator could be used for controlling the pulse timing to a transistor on each coil.